Milnor-Hamm sphere fibrations and the equivalence problem: Introduction

 \section{Introduction}

-Let $G:(\bR^{m},0) \rightarrow (\bR^{p}, 0)$ be a non-constant real analytic map germ.
+Let $G:(\bR^{m},0) \rightarrow (\bR^{p}, 0)$, $p\ge 2$, be a non-constant real analytic map germ.
 Under the condition that $G$ has isolated singularity at $0\in \bR^{m}$, it was shown by Milnor \cite{Mi} that there exists a tube fibration and a sphere fibration.
 Together they contribute to the definition of a \emph{higher open book structure} as explained in \cite{dST0, dST1, ACT} in the more general case when the singular set $\Sing G$ is non-isolated but still included in the central fibre $G^{-1}(0)$.
-Milnor \cite{Mi} construction of a sphere fibration by the method of blowing away the tube fibration holds under certain conditions (see the discussion in \cite[\S 2]{dST1}), providing a topology equivalence between the empty tube fibration and the sphere fibration.
+Milnor \cite{Mi} construction of a sphere fibration by the method of blowing away the tube fibration holds under certain conditions (see the discussion in \cite[\S 2]{dST1}), providing a topological equivalence between the empty tube fibration and the sphere fibration.

 In case of holomorphic functions $f:(\bC^{n},0) \to (\bC, 0)$, Milnor \cite{Mi} proved that the sphere fibration is induced by the special map $f/\| f\|$.
 However this particular construction does not extend to real map germs, as already suggested by Milnor in \cite[\S 11]{Mi}.
 There have been several successful tries to add up supplementary conditions so that the map $G/\| G\|$ defines a fibration, e.g. \cite{Ja1, RSV, RA, dST0, dST1, CSS1, A1} etc. In case this fibration exists, there remains the question if it is equivalent to the empty tube fibration.
-This is not solved even in the case when $G$ has isolated singularity\footnote{for instance one claims a general proof in \cite{CSS1} but this appears to have a gap in the key result \cite[Lemma 5.2]{CSS1} pointed out in \cite{Ha}.}, a setting in which Milnor \cite[\S 9]{Mi} gave already several related results.
-We formulate this problem here as the Equivalence Conjecture \ref{conjec}.
+This seems not to have been solved even in the case when $G$ has isolated singularity\footnote{The proof claimed in \cite{CSS1} seems to be incomplete as pointed out in \cite{Ha} and \cite{Ri}.}, the setting in which Milnor \cite[\S 9]{Mi} had already given several related results.
+We formulate this problem here as the \emph{Equivalence Conjecture \ref{conjec}}.

 Recently one started to enrich this landscape by treating the case of a positive dimensional discriminant $\Disc G$.
-As a matter of fact this is the natural general setting for map germs with $p>1$.
-As one can easily see, $\Disc G = \{0\}$ remains a very special situation, which for instance never happens in case of maps $(\bC^{n}, 0) \to (\bC^{p}, 0)$ with $p>1$ defining \emph{isolated complete intersection singularities}.
+As one can easily see, the classical case $\Disc G = \{0\}$ remains a very special situation, which for instance never happens in case of maps $(\bC^{n}, 0) \to (\bC^{p}, 0)$ with $p>1$ defining \emph{isolated complete intersection singularities}.